pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 ---

 # The beginning
-Earlier this year while setting up a React Redux project, we realised that multiple React starter-seeds were missing integration tests.
+Earlier this year while setting up a React-Redux project, we realised that various React seeds were missing integration tests.
-The starter-seeds usually shipped configuration for unit tests and end-to-end tests.
+The seeds usually shipped configuration for unit tests and acceptance tests.

 We found the lack of integration tests in a React Redux application was particularly painful because of the following two reasons: